Last updated: April 2026

 Saint Kitts & Nevis operates as a tax-neutral jurisdiction with no corporate income tax, capital gains tax, or dividend tax for licensed entities.
 However, you must register for local business licensing and comply with reporting requirements to the FSRC, though these do not incur income-based taxation.
 This makes SKN particularly attractive compared to jurisdictions like Cyprus or Malta that impose standard corporate tax rates.

-Required documents include proof of identity and address for all beneficial owners, detailed business plan and risk management framework, evidence of initial capitalization (typically $100,000-$250,000), banking references, compliance officer credentials, and detailed information on target markets and client acquisition strategy.
+Required documents include proof of identity and address for all beneficial owners, detailed business plan and risk management framework, evidence of initial capitalisation (typically $100,000-$250,000), banking references, compliance officer credentials, and detailed information on target markets and client acquisition strategy.
 You must also submit audited financial statements if your entity has prior operating history.

 The primary risk is the jurisdiction's placement on various grey lists by international bodies, which can complicate banking relationships and client onboarding, particularly for EU or US-based clients.
 Additionally, SKN regulations require active participation from a local compliance officer and regular on-site audits, making operational costs higher than some competitor jurisdictions.
-Finally, the FSRC retains discretionary authority to revoke licenses for regulatory breaches, with limited appeal procedures.
+Finally, the FSRC retains discretionary authority to revoke licences for regulatory breaches, with limited appeal procedures.